 Technically, the only way to make half-caff is to blend a perfectly equal mixture of decaf and regular coffee.

-But, of course, you’re free to get creative and make any decaf-and-regular coffee drink you’d like.
+But, of course, you’re free to get creative and make any decaf and regular coffee drink you’d like.

 For example, suppose you’re transitioning from regular to half-caff (to go fully decaf in the future).